pokt-network/poktroll/docusaurus/docs/develop/developer_guide/recovery_from_chain_halt.md

 propagating the existing blocks signed by the Validators, making it hard to rollback.

 :::

+**Performing a rollback is analogous to forking the network at the older height.**

 However, if necessary, the instructions to follow are: